ericflo/mediasummon/README.md

 ## Supported media services

-Mediasummon can connect to several online services to back up you media, and once you have authorized it to do so, it will periodically connect to each service and download any new photos or videos you have uploaded.
+Mediasummon can connect to several online services to back up your media, and once you have authorized it to do so, it will periodically connect to each service and download any new photos or videos you have uploaded.
 Currently
 supported: